earthlab/earthlab.github.io/_posts/courses/earth-analytics/06-automate-science-workflows/2017-03-08-automation04-funct-arguments.md

 After completing this tutorial, you will be able to:

-* Define the purpose of a function argument.
+* Define the purpose of a function argument
-* Use default vs. required function arguments in a function.
+* Use default vs. required function arguments in a function

-## <i class="fa fa-check-square-o fa-2" aria-hidden="true"></i> What you need
+## <i class="fa fa-check-square-o fa-2" aria-hidden="true"></i> What You Need

 You will need a computer with internet access to complete this lesson.

 </div>

-In the previous lessons, we have used many different functions and function arguments to customize our code.
+In the previous lessons, you have used many different functions and function arguments to customize your code.

-For example, we used numerous arguments to plot our data including:
+For example, you used numerous arguments to plot your data including:

 1. `main` to add a title
-2. `axes = FALSE` to remove the axes of our plot
+2. `axes = FALSE` to remove the axes of your plot
 3. `box = FALSE` to remove the box surrounding the plot.

-In the example below, we call each argument by name and then assign it a value based on the type of argument it is.
-For example the value for the `main = ` argument is a text string which is the title that we want `R` to add to our plot.
+In the example below, you call each argument by name and then assign it a value based on the type of argument it is.
+For example the value for the `main = ` argument is a text string which is the title that you want `R` to add to your plot.

 ```r